1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 When a 1031 Exchange May Make Sense

-• You want to upgrade to a larger investment property
+• Upgrading into a larger investment property

-• You are transitioning between rental strategies
+• Transitioning between rental strategies

-• You seek improved cash flow
+• Seeking stronger cash flow

-• You want to consolidate multiple holdings
+• Consolidating multiple holdings

 It may be less appropriate when: